Newsletter Sign Up

 Inside Chase Cohl's workspace, where she creates her Littledoe line of hats.

-Inside Chase Cohl’s workspace, where she creates her Littledoe line of hats.Credit
+Inside of Chase Cohl’s workspace, the place she creates her Littledoe line of hats.Credit score

 Littledoe: The experimenter

-Chase Cohl approached making hats the way she has every facet of her accessory line: through trial and error.
-At 22, inspired by the desire to create her own dream chapeau, she sat alone in her house like a woman possessed, watching millinery videos day and night and reading books about everything from steam irons to distressing.
+Chase Cohl approached making hats the best way she has each and every aspect of her accent line: via trial and mistake.
+At 22, impressed via the need to create her personal dream chapeau, she sat on my own in her space like a girl possessed, observing millinery movies day and night time and studying books about the whole lot from steam irons to distressing.
 “Hats not only make people wonder who the wearer is, but also move people to admire the ballsy ability to pull something off,” Cohl says.
 “It’s pretty weird and wonderful that there is such a resurgence of this kind of craftsmanship.”
-She first launched her accessories collection under the name Littledoe without fanfare in 2008, while studying poetry in New York, and it quickly caught on with editors at Style.com, Nylon, Teen Vogue and Rolling Stone.
-Inspired by the 1960s and 1970s, the line has evolved from, in her words, “crunchy and barefoot” to refined or “bourgeois bohemian.”
+She first introduced her equipment assortment underneath the title Littledoe with out fanfare in 2008, whilst learning poetry in New York, and it temporarily stuck on with editors at Taste.com, Nylon, Teenager Trend and Rolling Stone.
+Impressed via the Nineteen Sixties and Seventies, the road has advanced from, in her phrases, “crunchy and barefoot” to subtle or “bourgeois bohemian.”

 $150 – $900, littledoeislove.com.